sasadangelo/code4projects/_posts/2023-06-03-demystifying-agile-unleashing-flexibility-project-management.md

 In February 2001, seventeen software practitioners gathered at a ski resort in Utah.
 Despite having different opinions on software development approaches, they agreed on one thing: **the status quo was not acceptable**.
 There was a need for a different approach to documentation-driven processes and heavy development methodologies.

 The group formed what came to be known as the **Agile Alliance**.
 From their meeting emerged the **Agile Manifesto**, which consisted of four core values and twelve principles.
-These values and principles emphasized individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan.

 The Agile Manifesto provided a new direction for software development, promoting agility, adaptability, and customer-centricity.
 It has since become a guiding framework for Agile methodologies such as Scrum, Kanban, DevOps, and Extreme Programming (XP), revolutionizing the way projects are managed and executed in the software industry.